Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 These days, plenty of tours run to the pink lakes of Mexico, including all the way from Cancun and Playa del Carmen (but check out those driving times at the beginning of this pink lakes blog post before committing a full day of your vacation to that, just saying…).

-Most tours are primarily focused on the incredible Rio Lagartos, another nearby fishing village that boasts an enormous concentration of flamingos, as well as many other bird species, among its mangroves.
+Some tours are primarily focused on the incredible Rio Lagartos, another nearby fishing village that boasts an enormous concentration of flamingos, as well as many other bird species, among its mangroves.

 By Taxi